italolobo/italolobo/README.md

 **`QA Engineer`**

 My name is Ítalo Lobo, and I am a professional passionate about ensuring the quality and efficiency of software solutions.
 With good experience in manual and automated testing, as well as software development, I have contributed to projects across various industries.
-My expertise includes tools such as Cypress, Selenium WebDriver, SQL, Python, and Node.js, as well as agile methodologies like Scrum and BDD..
+My expertise includes tools such as Cypress, Playwright, SQL, Python, and Node.js, as well as agile methodologies like Scrum and BDD..